 Whichever design of tap is chosen for the ablution area, the spout should be in a comfortable position for those performing wudu, and the flow of water directed and managed so as to minimise splashing.
-'Grey water' splashing on those performing wudu, can invalidate the wudu ritual.
+'Grey water' splashing on those performing wudu, or their attire, can invalidate the wudu ritual.